 Upon receipt of a complaint or Incident Report, the Vice President for Student Life may assign a designee to investigate the matter.
-Hearings will be adjudicated by the Resident Director, Assistant Directors of Campus Life, Director of Campus Life, a trained hearing panel comprised of faculty and staff, the Vice President for Student Life, or her designee.
+Hearings will be adjudicated by the Resident Director, Director of Housing and Residence Life, a trained hearing panel comprised of faculty and staff, the Vice President for Student Life & Dean of Students, or her designee.